I don't know what it is about fall, but it has rapidly become my favorite season of the year here in Hendricks County, Indiana.

 Yeah, me, too.

 Every year, The Smiley Morning Show radio station teams up with The Shops at Perry Crossing in Plainfield to put on this early morning event.
-It is during the week, Wednesday, Oct.
-20 this year, but it is so much fun.
+It is usually held during the middle of the week in mid to late October, but it is so much fun.

 Dare to Experience Our Haunted Bridge